sf-wdi-15/doubly_linked_list_lab/README.md

 ## Reading Up

-We don't really want to do too much with linked list on this first day, and we will get more into the implementation in the following days.
-Let's review the applications of a linked list: queue and stack.
+We don't really want to do too much with linked lists on this first day, and we will get more into the implementation in the following days.
+Let's review the applications of a linked lists: queue and stack.

 ## Exercises